Gurkeerat Singh: Indian Premier League

 Mann played for Kings XI Punjab in the Indian Premier League from 2012 to 2017.
 He signed with the franchise in the 2012 IPL auction.
-He plays as a lower-order batsman as a finisher and has played many notable cameos for his team.
+He played as a lower-order finisher and played many notable cameos for his team.
 His catch to dismiss Ross Taylor of Pune Warriors India in a league game was voted the catch of the tournament for IPL 2013.

 In January 2018, he was bought by the Delhi Daredevils in the 2018 IPL auction.
 In December 2018, he was bought by the Royal Challengers Bangalore in the player auction for the 2019 Indian Premier League.

 In April 2021, he was bought by the Kolkata Knight Riders as replacement for Rinku Singh, who is out of the entire 2021 Indian Premier League due to knee injury.
 In February 2022, he was bought by the Gujarat Titans in the auction for the 2022 Indian Premier League tournament.